ilyasergey/scilla-benchmarks/README.md

 In order to run the benchmarks, you must have the [Docker](https://www.docker.com) platform installed and the docker daemon running.

-## Installation

-Once you have Docker ready, clone this repository:
+The source of this artefact can be obtained from GitHub:
 ```
 git clone https://github.com/AmritKumar/scilla-benchmarks
 ```

+## Installation

-In the root directory of `scilla-benchmarks`, build the image with the command:
+Once you have the Docker daemon running, in the root directory of `scilla-benchmarks` build the image with the command:

 ```
 docker build -t scilla-benchmarks:oopsla scilla-benchmarks